Our Projects

 client: mississippi arts commission

-Mississippi Arts Commission (MAC) saw an opportunity to convene a new ‘Teaching Artist Collaborative’ to support the growing workforce of Mississippi arts-learning professionals in identifying topical and timely professional development goals and cultivating a professional community rooted in common values.
-Throughout the spring of 2021, ArtsApsire Consulting’s Founder & Principal Consultant Susan Oetgen and collaborating teaching artists Valerie Branch and Renée Benson are offering a series of four facilitated, ‘foundational’ workshops to support the newly-convened Teaching Artist Collaborative in cultivating a community grounded in shared purpose, inclusion, sustainability and learning goals.
-By connecting with like-minded dreamers and doers, teaching artists stakeholders across the state will lay the groundwork for the new Mississippi Teaching Artists Collaborative to take root and thrive.
+Mississippi Arts Commission saw an opportunity to convene a new ‘Teaching Artist Collaborative’ to support the growing workforce of Mississippi arts learning professionals.
+In 2021, ArtsApsire Consulting and collaborating teaching artists Valerie Branch and Renée Benson offered a series of four facilitated, ‘foundational’ workshops to support the newly-convened Teaching Artist Collaborative in cultivating a community grounded in shared purpose, inclusion, sustainability and learning goals.
+By connecting with like-minded dreamers and doers, teaching artists stakeholders across the state laid the groundwork for the new Mississippi Teaching Artists Collaborative to take root and thrive.

 project: National Arts Education Policy and practice research summary report